gunwoo0623/3-Axis-CNC-Machinery-Firmware/README.md

 To explore all G-code and M-code commands, visit the [Marlin firmware documentation](https://marlinfw.org/meta/gcode/).

-Therefore, the whole flowchart is:
+As a result, the entire flowchart is illustrated below:
 ![Figure 37.
 Flowchart illustrating the firmware communicating with Unity for simulation. ](https://github.com/gunwoo0623/3-Axis-CNC-Machinery/assets/52570227/19e5d9d5-d1da-4b16-9bca-07a8001c4f86)

 ### Future Work: Drawing Curves